 On the dunes you can also admire the unusual vegetation.
 Apparently, however, not much of it has been left and for this reason special trails have been marked out to protect it as much as possible.

 We turn back from the dunes to Wojtek and in a moment an unusual sunset follows.
-We play with shadows, take stupid pictures, and when the sun hides completely, we roll up our stuff and go to the car.
+After that we play with shadows, take stupid pictures.
+When the sun hides completely, we roll up our stuff and go to the car.

 We drive in the dark on the highway to our Arinaga.
-It rains during way to our place and for the first time during the trip we turn on the windscreen wipers.
-We get to the place where it still rains, so we enter the apartment and that day we don’t leave anywhere else.
+It rains during way to our place.
+For the first time during the trip we turn on the windscreen wipers.
+We get to the place.
+It still rains, so we enter the apartment and that day we don’t leave anywhere else.